ashawkey/note/DSA/DA08_InnerSorting.md

 Time: $O(nlogn) \sim O(nlogn) \sim O(n^2)$

-when pivot is selected such that it always in nearly middle, the height of corresponding BST is smallest (logn).
+When pivot is selected such that it always in nearly middle, the height of corresponding BST is smallest (logn).

+When the sequence is already ordered, it reaches the worst Time complexity of n^2.

 Analysis of average time complexity: (Similar to that of Random BST)
 $$